Arafath-MSM/GUI-.NET-Frame-Work/README.md

 # GUI-.NET-Frame-Work
-a GUI to calculate interest earned for fixed deposits.
+A GUI to calculate interest earned for fixed deposits.

 Task 3:
 Create a GUI to calculate interest earned for fixed deposits.
 There are two type of fixed